JGCRI/scalable/docs/artifacts.rst

 Artifact Store
 ==============

-The :mod:`scalable.artifacts` module provides a protocol-based abstraction for storing and retrieving workflow artifacts across local and remote backends.
+The :mod:`scalable.artifacts` module (Phase 3) provides a protocol-based abstraction for storing and retrieving workflow artifacts across local and remote backends.

 Overview
 --------